-Subject ar reas, aspects, general disclosures and Key Section Page Performance Indicators (KPIs) A. Enviror nmental A1: Emissio ons General Dis sclosure "Environmental Aspects" 5-8 KPI A1.1 The types of emissions and respective "Emissions - Air Pollutants 6-7 emissions data Emission" KPI A1.2 Greenhouse gas emissions in total and, "Emissions - GHG Emission" 8 where appropriate, intensity KPI A1.3 Total hazardous waste produced and, where "Emissions - Hazardous and - appropriate, intensity Non-hazardous Wastes" KPI A1.4 Total non-hazardous waste produced and, "Emissions - Hazardous and 9 where appropriate, intensity Non-hazardous Wastes" KPI A1.5 Description of measures to mitigate "Emissions - Air Pollutants 5-8 emissions and results achieved Emissions" "Emissions - GHG Emission" "Emissions - Wastewater" "Emissions - Noise" KPI A1.6 Description of how hazardous and non- "Emissions - Hazardous and 8-9 hazardous wastes are handled, reduction Non-hazardous Wastes" initiatives and results achieved A2: Use of I Resources General Dis sclosure "Use of Resources" 11-13 KPI A2.1 Direct and/or indirect energy consumption by "Use of Resources - Energy" 11-12 type in total and intensity KPI A2.2 Water consumption in total and intensity "Use of Resources - Water" 13 KPI A2.3 Description of energy use efficiency initiatives "Use of Resources - Energy" 11 and results achieved KPI A2.4 Description of whether there is any issue in "Use of Resources - Water" 12 sourcing water that is fit for purpose, water efficiency initiatives and results achieved KPI A2.5 Total packaging material used for finished It is not applicable to the - products and, if applicable, with reference to Group's business. per unit produced
+Subject a reas, aspects, general disclosures and Key Performance Indicators (KPIs) Section Page A. Enviro A1: Emission ons General Dis sclosure "Environmental Aspects" 5-8 KPI A1.1 The types of emissions and respective "Emissions - Air Pollutants 6-7 emissions data Emission" KPI A1.2 Greenhouse gas emissions in total and, "Emissions - GHG Emission" 8 where appropriate, intensity KPI A1.3 Total hazardous waste produced and, where "Emissions - Hazardous and - appropriate, intensity Non-hazardous Wastes" KPI A1.4 Total non-hazardous waste produced and, "Emissions - Hazardous and 9 where appropriate, intensity Non-hazardous Wastes" KPI A1.5 Description of measures to mitigate "Emissions - Air Pollutants 5-10 emissions and results achieved Emissions" "Emissions - GHG Emission" "Emissions - Wastewater" "Emissions - Noise" KPI A1.6 Description of how hazardous and non- "Emissions - Hazardous and 8-9 hazardous wastes are handled, reduction Non-hazardous Wastes" initiatives and results achieved A2: Use of General Dis sclosure "Use of Resources" 11-13 KPI A2.1 Direct and/or indirect energy consumption by "Use of Resources - Energy" 11-12 type in total and intensity KPI A2.2 Water consumption in total and intensity "Use of Resources - Water" 13 KPI A2.3 Description of energy use efficiency initiatives "Use of Resources - Energy" 11 and results achieved KPI A2.4 Description of whether there is any issue in "Use of Resources - Water" 12 sourcing water that is fit for purpose, water efficiency initiatives and results achieved KPI A2.5 Total packaging material used for finished It is not applicable to the - products and, if applicable, with reference to Group's business. per unit produced A3: The Environment and Natural Resources

-Subject a reas, aspects, general disclosures and Key Section Page
+Subject or eas, aspects, general disclosures and Key Section Page

-, , , , , , , , , , , , , , , , , , , , Performance Indicators (KPIs)
+Subject ar Section Paye

+General Dis Performance Indicators (KPIs) "The Cavine present and 1.1

-General Dis "The Environment and 13
+General Dis ciosure "The Environment and 14

-Natural Resources"
+I/DI 40 4 Description of the charge of the continue of Natural Resources" 44.45

-KPI A3.1 Description of the significant impacts of "The Environment and 13-14
+KPI A3.1 Description of the significant impacts of "The Environment and 14-15

 activities on the environment and natural Natural Resources"

 resources and the actions taken to manage

 them

 B. Social

-Employme nt and Labour Practices
+nt and Labour Practices

-B1: Employ ment
+B1: Employ

-General Dis sclosure "Employment" 15-17
+General Dis closure "Employment" 16-18

-KPI B1.1 Total workforce by gender, employment type, "Employment" 15-16
+KPI B1.1 Total workforce by gender, employment type, "Employment" 16-17

 age group and geographical region

-KPI B1.2 Employee turnover rate by gender, age group "Employment" 16
+KPI B1.2 Employee turnover rate by gender, age group "Employment" 17

 and geographical region

-B2: Health and safety
+B2: Health a and safety

-General Dis sclosure "Health and Safety" 18
+General Dis closure "Health and Safety" 19

-KPI B2.1 Number and rate of work-related fatalities "Health and Safety" 18
+KPI B2.1 Number and rate of work-related fatalities "Health and Safety" 19

-KPI B2.2 Lost days due to work injury "Health and Safety" 18
+KPI B2.2 Lost days due to work injury "Health and Safety" 19

-KPI B2.3 Description of occupational health and safety "Health and Safety" 18
+KPI B2.3 Description of occupational health and safety "Health and Safety" 19

 measures adopted, how they are

 implemented and monitored

-B3: Develo pment and Training
+B3: Develop oment and Training

-General Dis sclosure "Development and Training" 19-20
+General Dis closure "Development and Training" 20-21

-KPI B3.1 The percentage of employee trained and "Development and Training" 20
+KPI B3.1 The percentage of employee trained and "Development and Training" 21-22

 employee category

-KPI B3.2 The average training hours completed per "Development and Training" 21
+KPI B3.2 The average training hours completed per "Development and Training" 22

 employee by gender and employee category

 B4: Labour Standards

-General Dis sclosure "Labour Standards" 21
+General Dis closure "Labour Standards" 22

-KPI B4.1 Description of measures to review "Labour Standards" 21
+KPI B4.1 Description of measures to review "Labour Standards" 22

 employment practices to avoid child and

 forced labour

-KPI B4.2 Description of steps taken to eliminate such "Labour Standards" 21
+KPI B4.2 Description of steps taken to eliminate such "Labour Standards" 22

 practices when discovered

-Operating Practices
+Operating I Practices

 B5: Supply Chain Management